-The increase in purchased transportation was impacted by a combination of higher volume in our International Package and Supply Chain & Freight segments, as well as increased fuel surcharges and base rates charged to us by third-party air, ocean, and truck carriers across all segments.
-The combination of these factors increased expense by \$69 million for the second quarter of 2011 (\$169 million year-to-date).
-Additionally, we incurred a \$25 million increase in expense in the second quarter (\$42 million year-to-date) for the use of rail carriers, which was due primarily to higher rates and fuel surcharges.
-The remaining increase in expense for the second quarter and year-to-date periods was primarily due to foreign currency exchange rate changes.
+The increase in purchased transportation was impacted by a combination of higher volume, as well as increased fuel surcharges and base rates charged to us by third-party air, ocean and truck carriers across all segments.
+The combination of these factors increased expense by \$93 million for the third quarter of 2011 (\$262 million year-to-date).
+Additionally, we incurred a \$28 million increase in expense in the third quarter (\$70 million year-to-date) for the use of rail carriers, which was due primarily to higher rates and fuel surcharges.
+The remaining increase in expense for the third quarter and year-to-date periods was primarily due to foreign currency exchange rate changes.